Zack-byte/Brain-Extension/Books/systems-performance-brenden-gregg.md

 15. `BPF`: summaries the BPF front ends: `BCC` and `bpftrace`
 16. `Case Study`: A systems performance case study from Netflix.

+### Tracing
+This book goes over the `BCC` and `bpftracing` tools as well as Linux's built in `Ftrace` tool.
+Windows also has tracing tools such as `Tracelog`, `Tracefmt`, `Tracepdb`, `Tracerpt`.

+### Typographic Conventions
+Conventions used in the book. **TODO: Come back and flesh out the table**

+## Chapter 1 Introduction
+Chapter Objectives:
+- Understand systems performance roles, activities, and challenges.
+- Understand the difference between observability, and experimental tools.
+- Develop a basic understanding of performance observability: statistics, profiling, flame graphs, tracing, static instrumentation, and dynamic instrumentation.
+- Learn the role of methodologies and the Linux 60-second checklist.

+### 1.1 Systems Performance
+System Performance is the study of the entire computer system, which includes all major software and hardware.
+As well as anything in the Data path (storage devices, application software) is included as well because it all effects performance.

+**Diagram your environment...it helps identify bottlenecks in the infrastructure**

+<b><i>fullstack</i></b> when speaking of systems performance means the entire software stack from the application down to metal, including system libraries, the kernel, and the hardware itself.

+### 1.2 Roles
+Systems Performance can be research or carried out by a variety of job roles.
+Engineers or teams can be component specific (database, application, ect...) or teams/Engineers can be put in place to test, monitor and improve performance over the entire scope.

+### 1.3 Activities
+The following is a list of activities that are also ideal steps in the life cycle of a software project from conception through development to production deployment.

+1. Setting performance objectives and performance modeling for a future product.
+2. Performance characterization of prototype software and hardware.
+3. Performance analysis of in-development products in a test environment.
+4. Non-regression testing for new product versions.
+5. Benchmarking product releases.
+6. Proof-of-concept testing in the target production environment.
+7. Performance tuning in production.
+8. Monitoring of running production software
+9. Performance analysis of production issues.
+10. Incident reviews for production issues.
+11. Performance tool development to enhance production analysis.

+steps `1` to `5` comprise `traditional` production development, regardless of the product intended for internal or external users.

+Performance engineering should ideally begin before any hardware is chosen or software is written: the first step should be to set objectives and create a performance model.

+**With each step of the development process it can become progressively harder to fix performance issues that arise due to architectural decisions made earlier**

+Cloud computing provides new techniques for proof-of-concept testing (step 6) that encourage skipping the earlier steps (steps 1 to 5).

+1. `Canary testing`: A technique that tests new software on a single instance with a fraction of the production workload.
+2. `Blue-Green Deployment`: A technique in which traffic is gradually moved to a new pool of instances while leaving the old pool online as a backup.

+These are `safe to fail` options that allow testing of new equipment and software in production without prior environment testing.

+### 1.4 Perspectives
+Performance roles can be viewed from different perspectives.
+Two perspectives are...
+1. `Workload analysis`: Commonly employed by Application developers who are responsible for the delivered performance of the workload.
+2. `Resource analysis`: Commonly employed by System Admins who are responsible for the system resources.

+### 1.5 Performance is Challenging
+Systems performance is challenging because it is subjective, it is complex, there may not be a single root cause, and it often involves multiple issues.

+#### 1.5.1 Subjectivity
+Tech disciplines tend to be <i>objective</i> A.K.A <i>black or white</i>.
+A software bug for example tends to be fixed or not fixed, present or absent.

+When it comes to performance however it is often <i>subjective</i>.
+To make things harder it may not even be clear that there even is an issue to begin with. "bad" performance can be "good" performance to someone else.

+#### 1.5.2